Deivaprakash56/Foundational-Concepts-of-Robotics/Angular_velocity/README.md

 ## What is Angular Velocity?

-Angular velocity is all about how fast something is spinning around a particular point or axis.
+Angular velocity is all about how fast something is spinning (Rotating) around a particular point or axis.

 Example :
  Imagine a wheel spinning on a bike.
-Angular velocity tells us how quickly that wheel is rotating and in what direction.
+Angular velocity tells us how quickly (Magnitude) that wheel is rotating and in what direction(Direction).

  * Since angular velocity includes both the information about  Magnitude and Direction, it is a **Vector Quantity**